 Paper is heavy.
 Not only paper, but the heavy-duty filing cabinets that store all that paper—often acting as an eternal tomb for paperwork that gets used once and never again.
 All those cabinets also need space to be kept, and that valuable real-estate can be expensive and unnecessary.
 Add to that the cost of the paper itself, as well as the printer and ink to print on it, and it’s easy to see why going paperless is invaluable to the revenue of your business; revenue that can be used in other, more productive and important ways.

 Not only do you save time by having all this information at your fingertips, but it also means that you can do so from anywhere.
 The office, and the weight of all those stacks of paper, is no longer an anchor holding you down.
-Paperless give you freedom—freedom to move around and be more flexible and elastic than ever before.
-It also gives you freedom of mind, to know that your information is encrypted digitally on the cloud.
+Going paperless give you freedom—freedom to move around and be more flexible and elastic than ever before.
+It also gives you freedom of mind knowing that your information is encrypted digitally in the cloud.

 As an environmentally-conscious organization, Digital Cabinet is fully aware of the many benefits of eliminating paper from the office.
 That’s why our system is specifically designed to make that benefit immediately apparent, as well as easy and affordable to implement.

-Pivoting to fully paperless system means that not only will you save valuable, potentially productive time that is lost having to search for and courier documents to be signed, but it also reduces your office’s carbon footprint and saves more of the environment in the process.
+Pivoting to a fully paperless system means that you will save valuable, productive time that is often lost having to search for and courier documents to be signed and it also reduces your office’s carbon footprint saving the environment in the process.

 So let us help your business, and bring it into an age where paper is a thing of the past.

 Would you like to take the step to have a paperless office and saving the environment?
 Go to Digital Cabinet to find out more.